Qulliq: History

+The Qulleq party in Greenland is named after the lamp.

 Description and use

 The Inuit oil lamps were made mainly of soapstone, but there are also some made of a special kind of pottery.
 Sizes and shapes of lamps could be different, but most were either elliptical or half-moon shaped.
-The taqquti or wick trimmers, also known as lamp feeders, were made of wood, willow, soapstone, bone or ivory (see illustration).
+The taqquti or wick trimmers, also known as lamp feeders, were made of wood, willow, soapstone, bone or ivory.

 The wick was mostly made of Arctic cottongrass (suputi), common cottongrass and/or dried moss (ijju/maniq peqaq) It was lit along the edge of the lamp, providing a pleasant light.
 A slab of seal blubber could be left to melt over the lamp feeding it with more fat.
 These lamps had to be tended continually by trimming the wick in such a way that the lamp would not produce smoke.

 Although such lamps were usually filled with seal blubber and the English term 'seal-oil lamp' is common in writings about Arctic peoples, they could also be filled with whale blubber in communities where there was whaling.
-However, the term 'whale-oil lamp' refers to a different kind of lighting device.
+However, the term 'whale oil lamp' refers to a different kind of lighting device.

 Generally caribou fat was a poor choice, as was the fat of other land animals, seal oil being a more efficient fuel for the lamp.
 Women used to scrape the skin of a freshly skinned seal with an ulu in order not to waste any fat.
-Once the seal skin was stretched and dried (see gallery below) it would be scraped using a halukhit (see gallery below) to remove the dried fat.
+Once the seal skin was stretched and dried it would be scraped using a halukhit to remove the dried fat.

 Realizing that these lamps were such an important fixture of the Inuit household that "when the family moved the lamp went along with it", Arctic explorer William Edward Parry (1790–1855) commented: